Can I get prescriptions through LIVI?

 As with any other GP appointment, the GP will evaluate your condition and decide what the best treatment is for you.
 If the GP thinks you need medication, they will write you a prescription.

-This will be an NHS prescription for patients using the NHS service and a private prescription for those using the private service.
+This will be an NHS prescription for patients using the NHS service and a private prescription for those using the pay-as-you-go service when this service resumes.

-In general, LIVI GPs do not issue repeat prescriptions.
-However, in an emergency, LIVI GPs are able to issue an emergency supply of medication for a maximum of 7 days.
+In general, LIVI GPs do not issue routine repeat prescriptions.
+However, in an emergency, LIVI GPs are able to issue an emergency supply of medication for a maximum of 7 days, if the GP decides that the request is appropriate.

-Patients using the private service and who are not currently registered to a GP – e.g. because they are not permanent residents in the UK – can get up to one month's supply of a medication.
+Patients using the pay-as-you-go service and who are not currently registered to a GP – e.g. because they are not permanent residents in the UK – may be able to get up to one month's supply of their usual medication if the GP feels that this is appropriate.
+The pay-as-you-go service is temporarily paused however, to free up more capacity to support the NHS with COVID-19.

 Can LIVI GPs prescribe all medications?

-No. LIVI GPs cannot prescribe medication that is classified as narcotic medication such as benzodiazepines, sleeping tablets and strong opioids like morphine and tramadol.
+No. LIVI GPs do not currently prescribe medication that is subject to stricter controls (such as controlled drugs).
+Narcotic medications include benzodiazepines, sleeping tablets, pregabalin, gabapentin and strong opioids such as morphine and tramadol.

 You can find more information about NHS prescribing guidelines here.